 What counts as a ‘community group’?

-Community windpower legal structures for your core community group are more important than you may think – choose wisely and your project can benefit from a range of available loans and grants, along with more favourable Feed-in Tariff rules.
+Community windpower legal structures for your core community group are more important than you may think – choose wisely and your project can benefit from a range of available loans and grants.

 The most widely used and recommended organisation types are Community Benefit Socities (BenCom) and Co-operative Societies (Co-op), as these offer a good degree of flexibility and freedom.
-Also eligible for community-specific FiT rules are Community Interest Companies (CIC) and Registered Charities.
-Other organisations may be eligible for some community loans and grants, but these four types are the only ones currently accepted for community-specific FiT rules.
+Also eligible are Community Interest Companies (CIC) and Registered Charities.
+Other organisations may be eligible for some community loans and grants.

 Commonly found community windpower legal structures